openmv/openmv-projects/donkey-car/README.md

 ---------------- | --------- | ---------- | ---------
 OpenMV Cam WiFi Shield<br />![OpenMV Cam WiFi Shield](images/parts/wifi.jpg "OpenMV Cam WiFi Shield") | http://openmv.io/collections/products/products/wifi-shield | 1 | $35.00

+*Note, as of 8/15/2017 wireless programming has not yet been implemented for the OpenMV Cam but it is comming soon.*

 **Sub-Total $35.00**